BNew2022/School_District_Analysis/README.md

 - Again, we can see the passing percentage have decreased slightly after removing the grade 9 students from Thomas High School.

 ### How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
-- Relative to the other schools, it has not had that much of an affect, and Thomas High School still has an overall passing percentage of almost 91%
+- Relative to the other schools, it has not had that much of an affect, and Thomas High School still has an overall passing percentage of almost 91%.
 ### How does replacing the ninth-grade scores affect the following:
 ### Math and reading scores by grade
-- The results dropped by up to four one hundredths of a percent
+- The results dropped by up to four one hundredths of a percent.
 ### Scores by school spending
-- In the $630-644 range average math scores were barely affected
+- In the $630-644 range average math scores were barely affected.
 ### Scores by school size
-- The Math and overall scores for the medium school size bucket decreased slightly
+- The Math and overall scores for the medium school size bucket decreased slightly.
 ### Scores by school type
 - Very little noticeable change.
 ## Summary
-- Overall, the overall numbers were not affected by more than several tenths of a percentage point.
+- Overall, the overall numbers of the school district analysis were not affected by more than several tenths of a percentage point.